astronomer/docs/astro/cli/install-cli.md

 Follow this procedure when Homebrew fails to install the latest Astro CLI version or the error `No formulae or casks found for astro@<major.minor.patch-version>` appears.
 To troubleshoot other Homebrew issues, see [Common Issues](https://docs.brew.sh/Common-Issues) in the Homebrew documentation.

-1. If the install process is still not working, run the following command to update Homebrew and all package definitions (formulae):
+1. If the install process is not working, run the following command to update Homebrew and all package definitions (formulae):

     ```sh
     brew update